Ka po, ka po, ka awatea

 She is passionate about supporting the community to build confidence, skills, achieve their best and learn to love the sport for a lifetime.

-Our Club Committee are:
+Our current Club Board members are:

 Awatea Athletics draws from our local parent community, as well as the top-level senior athletes in Christchurch to provide quality coaching.

-The coaching team led by Club President Helena Dinnissen, includes a number of skilled community parents, with extensive athletic knowledge and experience across a range of events, along with local senior athletes including but not limited to:
+The coaching team led by Helena Dinnissen, includes a number of skilled community parents, with extensive athletic knowledge and experience across a range of events, along with local senior athletes including but not limited to:

 Utilizing local athletes both supports their athletic endeavors and inspires the younger athletes to aspire to higher levels of performance.